Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Discussion

 While the IR luminosities and dust masses of the {\sc fire} galaxies are comparable to those of the Cosmic Sands galaxies, we note that the predicted (and directly modeled) global dust-to-metals ratio in the Cosmic Sands galaxies range from $\sim0.05-0.6$ with significant variations within each individual galaxy, in contrast to the value of $0.4$ \cite{liang_lichen_2019} assumed.
 Furthermore, the use of a the {\sc mappingsIII} model to account for dust emission in sub-resolution star forming regions can have significant impacts on the predicted dust temperatures, as we describe in \S \ref{sec:caveats}.
 Therefore, we conclude that differences in the post-processed treatment of dust emission and the treatment of the star-dust geometry/dust abundance drive the differences in the mass-weighted temperature distributions between the two models.

-\cite{shen_2022_tng} presented high-z dust temperatures from the IllustrisTNG simulations with dust absorption and emission modeled with {\sc skirt}, assuming the redshift dependent dust-to-metal mass ratio presented in \cite{vogelsberger_2020} which is applied to cold, star-forming gas cells.
-Dust temperatures inferred from the peak of the FIR {\sc skirt} SEDs range between $\sim45-60$~K for galaxies at $z>6$, increasing to $\sim70-90$~K if measured from modified blackbody fits to the full FIR SED.
-While the authors describe both the peak temperature and the dust temperature inferred from modified blackbody fits as luminosity-weighted temperatures, it is important to note it is important to note the caveats related to optical depths discussed in \S \ref{sec:optical_depth}.
+\cite{shen_2022_tng} presented high-z dust temperatures of massive ($10^{10} < $ M$_{\rm star} < 10^{11}$ M$_{\odot}$), IR luminous galaxies from the IllustrisTNG simulations.
+Dust absorption and emission are modeled with {\sc skirt}, assuming the redshift dependent dust-to-metal mass ratio presented in \cite{vogelsberger_2020} which is applied to cold, star-forming gas cells.
+Dust temperatures inferred from the peak of the FIR {\sc skirt} SEDs range between $\sim45-60$~K for galaxies at $z=6-8$, increasing to $\sim70-90$~K if measured from modified blackbody fits to the full FIR SED.
+While the authors describe both the peak temperature and the dust temperature inferred from modified blackbody fits as luminosity-weighted temperatures, it is important to note the caveats related to optical depths discussed in \S \ref{sec:optical_depth}.
 Compared to the Cosmic Sands galaxies, the TNG predicted dust temperatures derived from SED fits are comparable to the peak and luminosity-weighted temperatures we present in \S \ref{sec:mw_dust_temps}, perhaps owing to the more nuanced treatment of the dust abundance distribution in relation to star forming regions.